 “On Fridays in the summer, there’s not a lot of people behind the desk.
 These are investors that may not have been around to participate at the end of a holiday week,” said Forrest.

 The Dow Jones Industrial Average rose 177.06 points, or 0.72 percent, to 24,812.27, the S&P 500 gained 12.22 points, or 0.45 percent, to 2,746.84 and the Nasdaq Composite added 47.76 points, or 0.63 percent, to 7,602.09.

 MSCI’s gauge of stocks across the globe gained 0.69 percent.
 European shares rose 0.22 percent.

 While the risk of political crisis receded in Europe, concerns over a possible global trade war rumbled on in the background.

-Finance ministers of the closest U.S. allies vented their anger on Saturday over Washington’s imposition of metal import tariffs, setting the tone for a heated G7 summit next week in Quebec.
+Finance ministers of the closest U.S. allies vented their anger on Saturday over Washington’s imposition of metal import tariffs, setting the tone for a heated G7 summit in Quebec.

 But this did not stop Asian shares from rallying.
-MSCI’s broadest index of Asia-Pacific shares outside Japan gained 1.2 percent to a high last seen on May 17, while Japan’s Nikkei rose 1.4 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan closed 1.48 percent higher, while Japan’s Nikkei rose 1.37 percent.

 Oil prices slid as investors kept selling on growing U.S. production, possible global supply growth and nagging trade tensions.

 Benchmark Brent crude oil lost $1.50 to settle at $75.29 a barrel, while U.S. light crude fell $1.06 to settle at $64.75.